DocOtak/jsonprofile/README.md

 				// the "_FLAG_W" for the data column from an exchange file, no information on flag definitions (just like a normal exchange file)
         "index": "quality flag" // where "index" must be in the columns of "index", "awaiting", or "missing", convert numbers to strings
       },
-    },
+      "excahnge_footer": "", // anything that comes after the "END_DATA"
+      "exchange_unit": "", // there are some funny unit names in exchange format that are not actually units e.g. ITS-90 },

   /// Really crazy idea...
-  "history": {
+  // probably stored seperatly in a database and populated on demand "history": {
       // a collection of patches with some extra information, with a
       // datetime string as the key of the object